 What does the Law say about Food Safety Regulations?

-With food safety concerns over an increase in food poisoning cases attributed to food eaten outside of the home, every catering kitchen and commercial kitchen must take steps to ensure that all food-handling staff are supervised and/or trained in food hygiene matters.
+With food safety concerns over an increase in food poisoning cases attributed to food eaten outside of the home, every catering and commercial kitchen must take the required steps to ensure that all food-handling staff are supervised and/or trained in food hygiene matters.

-Failure to comply with food hygiene standards and regulations can lead to a hefty fine or, in extreme cases, imprisonment.
-Effective staff training and supervision is the best way to avoid prosecution!
+Failure to comply with food hygiene standards and regulations can be disastrous for any food business.
+Cases of food poisoning can lead to bad reviews, hefty fines, closure and in extreme cases, imprisonment.
+Effective staff training and supervision is the best way to avoid prosecution.

 Food Safety Management Systems